benkronoff/Encryptor/README.md

 ## Update:
-Added decode, with commented walkthrough.
+Added decrypt, with commented walkthrough.
 The encryptor will return a message and key, and you will need to use these in the correctly output format to decrypt.
 Send this repo to a friend and have fun!

 #### Where to find me:
 - ben@flytlabs.dev